Ethic41/ethic41.github.io/docs/_posts/2023-06-01-learning-foundry.md

 post_id: 3
 ---

-This is an unusual type of post, usually one creates a post after planing it out or perhaps after completing a task you intend to write about.
+This is an unusual type of post, usually one creates a post after planning it out or perhaps after completing a task you intend to write about.
 This post (and probably more) will be different, I will write as I learn.
 The goal is to include my thought process and also avoid the procrastination that comes with trying to write a post after completing a task.
 If it works out, I will create more posts like this.

-It's 4:00 AM in the morning and I've decided it's about time I learn [Foundry](https://github.com/foundry-rs/foundry).
+It's 4:00 AM and I've decided it's about time I learn [Foundry](https://github.com/foundry-rs/foundry).
 I have heard a lot of smart contract auditors and security researchers talk about it and how they use it to find bugs in smart contracts, so I thought it might be a good idea to check it out.

 ## [Foundry](https://book.getfoundry.sh/)

-Foundry is a smart contract development toolchain.
-It manages dependencies, project compilation, testing and deployment.
-It provides a solidity repl and allows interaction with chain from command-line.
+Foundry is a smart contract development toolchain built with solidity.
+It manages dependencies, project compilation, testing, and deployment.
+It provides a solidity REPL and allows interaction with the blockchain from the command line.

 ### Installation

-Foundry installation is straight-forward, there are several options for installing foundry, but the easiest is the following:
+Foundry installation is straightforward, there are several options for installing Foundry, but the easiest is the following:

 ```bash
 curl -L https://foundry.paradigm.xyz | bash